X4BNet/x4b-status/content/issues/2022-03-21-client-panel-website-upgrade.md

   - WEB
 severity: notice
 ---
-**Update** Most services are are up.
+**Update** Most site components are are up.
 Customer service deployments will be available shortly.
 Appologies that this has taken much longer than expected.

 **Update** Site is up (in dry-run mode).
 Changes to customer services will be deployed once we have completed full system tests.
 We will be taking this slowly and will update when an ETA is available.